12 Best London Food Markets

 • Happy Biltong – I bought back all my South Africa memories by sampling this tasty biltong (dried meat if ya didn’t know) and took home a large packet.

-• Comptoir Gourmand – This giant vat of French tartiflette (cheese, potato, cream and bacon) almost made me regret having chosen waffles and that’s saying something as those waffles were gooood.
+• Comptoir Gourmand – this giant vat of French tartiflette (cheese, potato, cream and bacon) almost made me regret having chosen waffles and that’s saying something as those waffles were gooood.

 Tartiflette at Comptior Gourmand Maltby Street food market London